-Transit maps are available with the bus and LRT routes.
-For information about these routes, maps, travel times and fares, contact Calgary Transit. www.calgarytransit.com
+For information about transit apps, routes, maps, travel times and fares, contact Calgary Transit. www.calgarytransit.com

 Warm days are on their way and what better way to experience all Calgary has to offer than by taking a spin around town.
-With more than 550km of pathways and 260km of on-street bikeways Calgary has the most extensive urban pathway system. www.bikecalgary.org
+With more than 550km of pathways and 260km of on-street bikeways Calgary has the most extensive urban pathway system.
+Calgary biking maps

 Some traffic laws in Alberta for bicycles are: